-In October 2021, WSPL took a further step to extend the Wilmar Group's NDPE policy into the sugar business through its No Deforestation, No People Exploitation (NDPE) Sugar Initiative.
-NDPE Sugar sets out the key principles and approaches that will strengthen WSPL's supply chain relationships with its suppliers, mitigate risks and promote responsible and sustainable practices.
+In October 2021, WSPL published its No Deforestation, No People Exploitation (NDPE) Sugar Policy.
+The NDPE Sugar Policy sets out the key principles and approaches that will strengthen WSPL's supply chain relationships with its sugar suppliers, mitigate risks and promote responsible and sustainable practices.
+Embedded within the NDPE Sugar policy is a Complaints and Grievances section which allows any stakeholder to raise issues through an open and transparent process.

-Core to NDPE Sugar is a commitment from suppliers to create a transparent sourcing network through traceability mapping to understand WSPL supply chains and gain visibility to origin.
+Core to the NDPE Sugar Policy is a commitment from suppliers to create a transparent sourcing network through traceability mapping to understand WSPL supply chains and gain visibility to origin.
 The following principles are the core of NDPE Sugar, with Principle 1 particularly applicable to the prevention of Modern Slavery: